What Is Satanism? A Complete Guide to Types, Beliefs & History

 First Satanic Church 1999 Atheistic Symbol Original LaVeyan philosophy Apolitical

-The Satanic Church Modern Theistic Deity LaVeyan philosophy + genuine worship Varies
+The Satanic Church Modern Theistic Deity Spiritual practice + individualism Varies

 Traditional Theistic Varies Theistic Deity Personal spirituality, devotion Varies